-Brownfield project related revenues and expenses are expected to decrease in 2007 due to the completion of some projects.
-As described on pages 4 and 5 of this document, the Port Authority's brownfield projects include: 3603 East Kemper Road, 5700 Center Hill Road, 3333 Vine Street, 400 Pike Street, 4000 Red Bank Road, 5025 Carthage Avenue, 320 South Anthony Wayne Avenue, and 4101 Spring Grove Avenue projects.
-In addition, there are other brownfield redevelopment projects in the "pipeline."
+Brownfield project related revenues and expenses are expected to decrease in 2008 due to the completion of some projects.
 Though the Port Authority earns modest fees from the developers and end users involved in its brownfield projects, it is not anticipated that these fees can support the brownfield-related activities of the Port Authority.

 The Port Authority continues to provide bond financings, which generate front-end fees and annual administrative fees based on the outstanding principal balance, including structured financings for which such fees may be significant.
-There are several projects with the potential to close in the next couple of years, including some that may be included on the Port Authority's balance sheet.
+There are projects with the potential to close in the next couple of years, including some that may be included in the Port Authority's balance sheet.

 The Port Authority will continue to rely on the operations support provided from its public partners - the City of Cincinnati, Ohio and Hamilton County, Ohio.
-During 2005, the Port Authority did not issue revenue bonds; and in 2006 and 2004, it closed approximately \$16 million and \$63 million, respectively, in revenue bond financings.